 - How can we tap into the emotional and experiential needs of consumers, which can be key drivers of wallet share growth and increased loyalty among pet parents?

 - Is our business taking advantage of premiumization trends that are occurring across the sector?
-To what extent are we tapping in to consumer demand for innovative products and better foods (e.g., organic, natural, grain-free, high-protein)?
+To what extent are we tapping into consumer demand for innovative products and better foods (e.g., organic, all-natural, grain-free, high-protein)?

 - How can we protect margins in light of both increasing pricing transparency across channels and share gains by aggressive online-only players?